 But you may not know that you can download language packs onto your phone – meaning that you can translate without wifi or roaming data.
 That means hassle-free translation, and no roaming charge headaches.
 Google Translate is available for free on Android and iPhone

-9. Find the nearest cash point with Post Office Travel Card Plus
+9. Find the nearest cash point with Post Office Travel Card

 There's nothing worse than not being able to find a cash point – except for not being able to find one when you're abroad.
-The Post Office Travel Card Plus app can point you towards your nearest cash point when you're on holiday.
+The Post Office Travel Money Card app can point you towards your nearest cash point when you're on holiday.
 You can also check your balance and top up your card on the go – meaning no awkward haggling at the gift shop.

 All sites and links correct at the time of publication.
 We (the Post Office) take no responsibility for the content of any third party websites.